aditigupta1105/VisualCryptography/README.md

 # VisualCryptography
-Used Python to implement AES Encryption and Decryption and  bit-level encryption to generate cryptic images.
+Used Python to implement AES algorithm and  bit-level encryption to generate cryptic images.